xgi/houdoku/README.md

 Download Houdoku from [the releases page](https://github.com/xgi/houdoku/releases).

-Windows users are encouraged to download the provided .exe, whereas users on other operating systems should download the .jar.
+For Windows users, a native .exe is provided.
+Users on other operating systems should download the .jar.
 Both options require a sufficient Java installation with JRE version 8 or later.

 The client can typically be run by simply double clicking the file.
 Alternatively, you may start the client via the command line: